40net-cloud/forticnapp-pov-toolbox/CWPP/Windows/README.md

 ## ✅ 4.
 Verify, Restart, Troubleshoot: C:\Users\Administrator>

+#### - To troubleshoot Windows agent errors, review the LWDataCollector log files in the C:\ProgramData\Lacework\Logs directory.

 Enter the following command to check status for the lwdatacollector service:
 - In Powersehll:
 ```bash